sagivo/blog/_posts/2022-02-09-there-must-be-a-better-way.md

 I think by now you understand where I’m going with this.
 Our industry has gone off rails when it comes to hiring engineers.
 I was a hiring manager at Facebook and Amazon and interviewed hundreds of engineers for big tech companies.
-I hated the way interviews were conducted there because our interview process did not assess their real-world experience.
+I hated the way interviews were conducted there because the interview process did not assess real experience.
 There is a status signaling between FAANG companies - who conducts the “hardest” interviews, who asks the hardest questions and for which company you need to prepare the most.
 Kinda weird prestige tag.

 Engineers are most comfortable with their _laptops_, but in interviews are asked to write on a _whiteboard_.